Patience / Solitaire

 You can play Solitaire at GameDuell. - they offer a range of Solitaire games that can be played for fun or for money.

-Rick Holzgrafe's Semicolon Software publishes Solitaire Till Dawn, a collection of solitaire computer programs for the Macintosh, plus a discussion of the strategy for winning the various games:
+Rick Holzgrafe's Semicolon Software publishes Solitaire Till Dawn, a collection of around 100 solitaire computer programs for the Macintosh, with rules and strategy tips.

 Scott McNab's Card Games 4 Free site reviews a range of free Solitaire games.